 An old school Route 12 roadhouse recently reborn as Holi Canolli, a family Italian restaurant.
 While most of the historic details of the old joint and the adjacent “Route 12 Cheese and Sausage” have been lost to time, the food and hospitality make it well worth a visit.
 You’ll be pleasantly surprised to find such generous portions of traditional pastas, and coal-fired pizza.
 If you show up during the dinner rush, expect to enjoy a few drinks at the bar before you get a table.
 Or better yet, call ahead to make reservations.

 We’ve been eating at and ordering from Sperino’s for as long as we can remember.
 While ownership – and recipes – have changed a few times over the decades, the vibe has remained the same.
-Think of it as a Chicago neighborhood Italian joint transplanted to Elkhorn.
+Think of it as a Chicago neighborhood Italian joint transplanted to Walworth County.
 Sperino Maiale opened Sperino’s Spaghetti House in 1967.
 His nephew Carlo Ippolito took over in 1976 and turned it into Sperino’s Little Italy.
 While not Italian, the Aune family carries on the proud tradition.
-In the original Elkhorn location, the main dining room ceiling is decorated with a kitschy assortment of Chianti bottles.
-And, found among them, is a single dusty bottle of Rīgas Melnais Balzams a barely drinkable Latvian herbal liqueur/cold remedy hung by the Latvians of “Vandavega” sometime in the ‘70s.
+In the original Elkhorn location, the main dining room ceiling was decorated with a kitschy assortment of Chianti bottles.
+And, found among them, was a single dusty bottle of Rīgas Melnais Balzams – a barely drinkable Latvian herbal liqueur/cold remedy hung by the Latvians of “Vandavega” sometime in the ‘70s.
 Now relocated to Delavan, but when the labor market permits, they will still deliver to Wandawega.

 Mars Resort & Supper Club

 Mars Resort & Supper Club is an old school Como lakefront resort and supper club dating back to the Prohibition era.
 While the resort is pretty much non-existent, the supper club is still quite the gem.
 Old school in just about every regard, it’s the kind of place that’s a dying breed.
 So go now, before it’s too late.
 Like most lakefront joints you can arrive by car, boat or snowmobile.
 They don’t take reservations, so be prepared to wait; if you’re lucky, the piano player will be there to entertain you while you sip your Old Fashioned.

 The Village Supper Club